Super Mario 64: Legacy

 Super Mario 64 was key to the early success of and anticipation for the Nintendo 64.
-Lee Hutchinson, a former Babbage's employee, notes how the game was spurred by a feverish video game press, and how the success of the game defied the rule that a wide variety of launch games was necessary for broad appeal.
+Lee Hutchinson, a former Babbage's employee, notes how it was spurred by a feverish video game press, and how the success defied the rule that a wide variety of launch games was necessary for broad appeal.
 Eventually, the Nintendo 64 lost much of its market share to Sony's PlayStation, partly due to its cartridge and controller design decisions, which were reportedly implemented by Miyamoto for Super Mario 64.

 In 2012, Super Mario 64 was among the 80 entries in the Smithsonian American Art Museum's The Art of Video Games exhibit.

 Influence

 Super Mario 64 set many precedents for 3D platformers as one of the most influential video games.
 The game is known for its nonlinear, open freedom, which has been acclaimed by video game developers and journalists.
 1Up.com wrote about its central hub world, which provides a safe tutorial and a level selector, and is now a staple of the 3D platformer genre.
 As the genre evolved, many of the series's conventions were rethought drastically, placing emphasis on exploration over traditional platform jumping, or "hop and bop" action.
 Though some disputed its quality, others argued that it established an entirely new genre for the series.
 Its mission-based level design inspired game designers such as GoldenEye 007 (1997) producer and director Martin Hollis and the development team of Tony Hawk's Pro Skater.
 Dan Houser, a prominent figure in the development of the Grand Theft Auto series, stated, "Anyone who makes 3D games who says they've not borrowed something from Mario or Zelda [of the Nintendo 64] is lying".
-Tom Hall, co-founder of id Software, said the game "defined the 3D platformer as a genre", and that "the industry hadn't really figured out 3D platforming yet, and here it was, a masterwork that set the standard".
+Tom Hall, co-founder of id Software, said it "defined the 3D platformer as a genre", and that "the industry hadn't really figured out 3D platforming yet, and here it was, a masterwork that set the standard".
 Square Enix has stated that a coincidental meeting with Disney employees resulted in the creation of the Kingdom Hearts series, inspired by Super Mario 64s use of 3D environments and exploration.
-Michael John, designer and producer on Spyro the Dragon, cited Super Mario 64s controls and environmental design as influences on the game.
+Michael John, designer and producer on Spyro the Dragon, cited Super Mario 64s controls and environmental design as influences.
+Tim Schafer, founder of Double Fine, cited the game as "the biggest single influence" in developing Psychonauts.
 Chris Sutherland, who served as the lead designer for Banjo-Kazooie, agreed that Super Mario 64 set the benchmark for 3D platformers and claimed that any other game in the genre on the Nintendo 64 would inevitably be compared with Super Mario 64.
-Assassin's Creed IV: Black Flag director Ashraf Ismail based the game's open world design on Super Mario 64s use of a hub world with pockets of maps full of content.
+Gabe Newell of Valve Corporation cited Super Mario 64 as an inspiration for Half-Life, with aspects such as "having spaces that can be traversed multiple times and still be fun to a much less punitive method of handling player failure."
+Assassin's Creed IV: Black Flag director Ashraf Ismail based the open world design on Super Mario 64s hub world with pockets of maps full of content.